hagai-helman/jsop/README.md

 ## Copy and Backup

-In order to copy a JSOP file, it is recommended to export its content to JSON.
+In order to create copy a JSOP file, it is recommended to export its content to JSON, since JSON files take less space.

 This can be done from the command line: